|

 lets you export your documents to PS and PDF and offers both

 import and export to HTML, LaTeX, Scheme, Verbatim and Xml.
+We

-writing and improving converters for TeXmacs documents.
+improving converters for TeXmacs documents.

 Question 2.
 For